-Facelift surgery, or a rhytidectomy, is designed to restore a more youthful appearance by removing major wrinkles and sagging skin.
+Facelift surgery in Delhi, or a rhytidectomy, is designed to restore a more youthful appearance by removing major wrinkles and sagging skin.
 It involves tightening of the facial and neck muscles as well as the removal of any excess skin.

 The skin begins to wrinkle and sag as a result of age, sun exposure and genetics.
 Children and young adults have smooth, round faces due to evenly distributed fatty tissues in facial contours.
 Over time, the skin sags and folds are the chin, jawline and neck become prominent.
 Not only does a facelift improve facial appearance but also has a dramatic effect on the neck, enhancing its contour and profile.